-This benchmark of Geyser vs TAPP is based on 7 criteria including design, filtering capabilities, water flow, ease to install, cartridge material and yearly cost.
+This benchmark of Geyser vs TAPP is based on 8 criteria including certifications, design, filtering capabilities, water flow, ease to install, cartridge material and yearly cost.
 First we look at each of these attributes and then summarize all at the end.

 Here’s what each of the filters claim to remove.